- Clinical science

 - Urinalysis and urine culture: indicated in all children with hydronephrosis to rule out infection

-- Renal parameters: serum creatinine, electrolytes
+- Renal function tests: serum creatinine, urea, and electrolytes

 Contrast voiding cystourethrogram (micturating cystourethrogram)